research-virtualfortknox/msb/README.md

 ## Copyright & License

 Copyright (c) 2012-2024 Fraunhofer IPA.
-This file is part of the Manufacturing Service Bus (MSB) open source project, which is dedicated to providing the middleware for test and evaluation purposes.
+This file is part of the Virtual Fort Knox Research open source project, which is dedicated to providing the middleware for test and evaluation purposes.

-The provided parts of the Manufacturing Service Bus (MSB) are free software: You may redistribute and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
+The provided parts of the Manufacturing Service Bus (MSB) are free to use: You may redistribute and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.

 The provided parts of the Manufacturing Service Bus (MSB) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.